-Not only do they help with digestion, but they're packed full of antioxidants and other essential vitamins and minerals, like vitamin c, that will help keep your furry friend fit and happy.
+Not only do they help with digestion, but they're packed full of antioxidants and other essential vitamins and minerals, like Vitamin C for dogs, that will help keep your dog fit and happy.

 Furthermore, fresh blueberries are a surprisingly powerful calming agent for dogs, thanks to the abundance of naturally occurring compounds.